 Dentists may work with other health care professionals to provide sedation and anesthesia such as an anesthesiologist, a registered nurse as well as specifically qualified dental team members.
 The dentist and the facility where the sedation is being administered must meet rigorous requirements in order to be accredited to deliver moderate sedation, deep sedation and general anesthesia.

 Training determines what level of sedation a dentist or certified specialist can provide.
 Competency is based on education through the undergraduate dental program, postgraduate training and continuing professional education.
 Supervised clinical practice experience is also required for advanced levels of sedation.

 How do I know if my dentist/dental office can provide sedation?

 Speak to your dentist about their qualifications before treatment, as well as the qualifications of their staff and any other health care professionals they work with (i.e. anesthesiologists, registered nurse).
-Contact the College of Dental Surgeons of BC to confirm the dentist can provide sedation or general anesthesia in their office.
+Contact the BC College of Oral Health Professionals to confirm the dentist can provide sedation or general anesthesia in their office.

 Is sedation and general anesthesia safe?

 Dental patients often don’t realize that dental procedures are surgical and as with all surgery, there is some degree of risk.
 Sedation and general anesthesia are safely and effectively used for thousands of dental procedures each year.

 - Confirm that your dentist is qualified and registered to provide the level of sedation recommended for you and the procedure you’re having.

 - Follow any pre- and post-sedation instructions provided by your dentist.